temporalio/documentation/docs/java/reference-workflowoptions.md

 ---
-id: workflowoptions-reference
+id: reference-workflowoptions
 title: Java WorkflowOptions reference
 sidebar_label: Workflow Options reference
-description:
+description: Create a `newWorkflowStub` in the Temporal Client code, call the instance of the Workflow, and set the Workflow options with the `WorkflowOptions.Builder` class.
 tags:
   - developer-guide
   - options
 ---

-Create a new [`WorkflowStub`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/client/WorkflowStub.html) in the Temporal Client code, call the instance of the Workflow, and set the Workflow options with the [`WorkflowOptions.Builder`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/client/WorkflowOptions.Builder.html) class.
+Create a [`newWorkflowStub`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/client/WorkflowStub.html) in the Temporal Client code, call the instance of the Workflow, and set the Workflow options with the [`WorkflowOptions.Builder`](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/client/WorkflowOptions.Builder.html) class.

 The following fields are available: